Transfer operators and dimension of bad sets for non-uniform Fuchsian lattices: Estimates on contraction and distortion

 \section{Estimates on contraction and distortion}

 All constants in this section only depend on the geometry of $\Omega_\DD$ and not on the parameter $T>0$ defining $\cW_T$.
 We call them \emph{uniform constants}, and don't assign a specific name to each of them.
 The only exception is the contraction factor $\theta$ in Lemma~\ref{LemmaUniformContractionBranches}, which appears also in Theorem~\ref{TheoremTransferOperatorCircle} below.
+The constant $\theta$ provided by Lemma~\ref{LemmaUniformContractionBranches} is fixed once and for all and will be used the the constructions which follow in the rest of the paper.
 All estimates in this section follow from Lemma~\ref{LemmaSeparationIsometricCircles}.